Here's Every Annoying Person You'll Meet at a Festival

 The Balloon Crew

-You see a guy with a small sports-branded satchel fastened to his side nods in your direction.
+You see a guy with a small sports-branded satchel fastened to his side nod in your direction.
 Then comes the enquiry: “Balloon?
 Two for a fiver.”
 He doesn’t ask any other questions.
 Because really, there’s no need for a “banging load in this week” or “couch-lock high” sales pitch with balloons.
-Instead, the entrepreneur arrives at the festival with a thousand whippets and the guarantee that when he pops up – coordinating between business and pleasure with a sole, deflating balloon perpetually hanging from his mouth – a congregation will gather round his watering hole.
+Instead, the entrepreneur arrives at the festival with a thousand whippets and the guarantee that when he pops up—coordinating between business and pleasure with a sole, deflating balloon perpetually hanging from his mouth—a congregation will gather round his watering hole.
 He’s a true businessman: modern and savvy, and aware balloons remain the best way to make your money back at a festival.
 Unlike say…

 The Cup Scavenger

-This is the person – because it’s always one, isn’t it, you never see them in packs or as a codependent pair, just one lone maverick – prowling the festival ground and picking up the discarded cup detritus scattered across the floor.
-They proceed to stack the salvaged paper debris into a biodegradable obelisk, which they then ferry around the festival, clutched to their chest like a Tuborg branded baby made from dead trees.
-These litter vultures are deluded.
-Because they’re not carrying a baby-fat-fresh newborn are they?
-They’re carrying a load of paper cups; a literal tower of rubbish.
-Paper cups that are worth five pence each.
-And it’s all because they want a free beer, the little freegans.
+This is the person—because it’s always one, isn’t it, you never see them in packs or as a codependent pair, just one lone maverick—prowling the festival ground and picking up the discarded cup detritus scattered across the floor.
+They proceed to stack the salvaged paper debris into a biodegradable obelisk, which they then ferry around the festival, clutched to their chest like a baby made from dead trees.
+These litter vultures are deluded, because they’re not carrying a baby-fat-fresh newborn, are they?
+They’re carrying a load of paper cups; a literal tower of rubbish—paper cups that are worth five cents each—and it’s all because they want a free beer, the little freegans.
 But do you know how many cups you need to exchange for a lukewarm pint?
 About two hundred of the insubstantial bastards.
 These human-form seagulls shouldn’t be allowed in the festival purely on the basis they don’t understand basic time management.

 The Young Lovers Who Spend All Weekend Getting Fucked and Breaking Up

-From the 16 year-old couple celebrating their GCSE results with a case of Kopparberg and the thrill of no supervision, to the twenty-somethings who have been together since they were 16 for no apparent reason other than neither could find anybody else willing to deal with them, festivals are full of young lovers who spend three to five days either fighting or fingering.
+From the 16 year-old couple celebrating their exam results with a case of Kopparberg and the thrill of no supervision, to the twenty-somethings who have been together since they were 16 for no apparent reason other than neither could find anybody else willing to deal with them, festivals are full of young lovers who spend three-to five-days either fighting or fingering.

 The combination of line-up clashes, exhaustion, and multipack cider pushes these people to their primal extremes.
 “Let’s go see Catfish and the Bottlemen!” partner number one will say, one eye wandering off to the left and the other rolling back in its socket, “Fuck that,” replies partner number two, crushing an empty cup under their wellie for emphasis, burping, and swallowing some sick, “They’re on the same time as Alexisonfire.
 We’re doing that,” to which partner number one slurs, “I hate you.
 I hate you So.
 Fucking.
 Much.”
 Then they both pair off into groups of friends and spend the rest of the day threatening to cop off with a stranger before making up with loud sex in a tent that isn’t even theirs.
 Repeat ad nauseum.